rubymonsters/rubymonsters.github.io/index.md

 ## Credits

+* Special thanks to [Avarteq](https://www.avarteq.com/) for hosting Rubymonstas for almost five years!
 * Artwork and avatar by the amazing [Rebecca](https://github.com/bioshrimp), one of our original study group members.
 Check out her [portfolio](http://www.ejaculesc.com/portfolio) <3